 While a Donor-Advised Fund shares its 501(c)3 status with its sponsoring organization, it is not technically a 501(c)3 organization itself.

-• 74% of DAF assets are donated within 5 years of deposit
+- 79% of DAF assets are donated within 5 years of deposit, showcasing the strong propensity of DAFs to distribute funds efficiently.

 All in all, most nonprofits cannot afford to miss out the fundraising opportunities presented by Donor-Advised Funds.
 That’s why it’s critical to understand how to navigate conversations about DAFs when the topic inevitably arises.